 The remaining portion of cryptocurrency, that is stored online, is fully insured by a syndicate of Lloyd’s of London.

-Coinbase has seen a rapid growth and branched out into different sectors of cryptocurrency world with most of their new services being geared for institutional clients.
+Coinbase has seen rapid growth and branched out into different sectors of the cryptocurrency world with most of its new services being geared toward institutional clients.
 Those new services are Coinbase Custody, Coinbase Prime, Coinbase Staking.

-Additionally, Coinbase has their Coinbase Pro platform designed for day-traders and their own wallet that is also a Web3.0 browser.
+Additionally, Coinbase has its Coinbase Pro platform designed for day-traders and their own wallet that is also a Web3.0 browser.